jhd1013/cryptocurrencies/README.md

 # Cryptocurrencies

-This Jupyter notebook visualizes clusters for several cryptocurrencies that are created using a K-means unsupervised learning algorith with scaling and PCA.
+This Jupyter notebook visualizes clusters for several cryptocurrencies that are created using a K-means unsupervised learning algorithm with scaling and PCA.